COSC360G28/Cointalk-react/Implementation.md

     },
 });
 ```
 Multer is the package that allows user to upload images to their profile, or to their post.
+It takes the file from the formdata, processes it, and attaches it to the `res.body` object.
 From here, we can see the pictures will be stored in 'uploads' folder with their image being the relative path.

 ## 5. Axios for AJAX

 Axios was used to handle the AJAX portion of our web application.
-A basic Axio implementation is:
+A basic Axios implementation is:
 ```javascript
 axios
   .post(